-Bonvicini says she talked to surviving family members and found that Vuitton’s grandson, Gaston, the wartime head of the company, had instructed his eldest son, Henry, to forge links with the Pétain regime to keep the business going.
+Bonvicini interviewed surviving family members and found Vuitton’s grandson, Gaston, the wartime head of the company, had instructed his eldest son, Henry, to forge links with the Pétain regime to keep the business going.

-Gabrielle “Coco” Chanel was the top of the league when it came to haute couture,she created the look of the modern woman.
-By the 1920s she had amassed a fortune and went on to create an empire.
-But her life from 1941 to 1954 has long been shrouded in rumor and mystery, never clarified by Chanel or her many biographers.
-Historian Hal Vaughan exposesd the truth of her wartime collaboration and her long affair with the playboy Baron Hans Günther von Dincklage—who ran a spy ring and reported directly to Goebbels.
+Gabrielle “Coco” Chanel was at the top of the league in haute couture, creating the fashion look for the modern woman.
+By the 1920s, she had amassed a fortune and continued growing her empire.
+But her life from 1941 to 1954 has long been shrouded in rumours and mystery, never clarified by Chanel or her many biographers.
+Historian Hal Vaughan exposed the truth of her wartime collaboration and her long affair with the playboy Baron Hans Günther von Dincklage—who ran a spy ring and reported directly to Goebbels.
 Vaughan pieced together how Chanel became a Nazi agent, how she escaped arrest after the war and joined her lover in exile in Switzerland, and how—despite suspicions about her past—she was able to return to Paris at age seventy and rebuild the iconic House of Chanel.

-So next time when you put that bottle of Chanel No 5, back in your Louis Vuitton handbag, just think of the history of those 2 items.
+So next time, when you put that bottle of Chanel No 5, back in your Louis Vuitton handbag, think of the history of those two items.